 SASATREND

-Since 2004 SASAtrend, an independent family-owned company, has been providing distribution services for fashion, accessory and lifestyle brands, focusing on the introduction and marketing of international brands in the European market.
-It has head offices in the US and Germany and a fleet of showrooms and sales offices in all major European cities such as Berlin, Hamburg, Düsseldorf, Munich, Zurich, Amsterdam, Paris, London, Barcelona and Athens.
-SASAtrend currently provides service for more than 15 brands, including fashion, accessory and lifestyle lines.
+Since 2004, SASAtrend, an independent family-owned company, has been providing distribution services for fashion, accessory and lifestyle brands, focusing on the introduction and marketing of international brands in the European market.
+It has head offices in the US and Germany, and a fleet of showrooms and sales offices in all major European cities, such as Berlin, Hamburg, Düsseldorf, Munich, Zurich, Amsterdam, Paris, London, Barcelona and Athens.
+SASAtrend currently provides services for more than 15 brands, including fashion, accessory and lifestyle lines.

 www.SASAtrend.com